 Your teams will form and select topics by Class 4.
 In Class 6 your teams will submit to me a proposal describing the project and outlining the specific issues to be covered.
 This proposal will include details of the team structure and clearly outline who does what.
 In Class 7 your teams will present to the class a short (2-minute) brief outlining your proposal, using the template provided.
-In Class 9 your teams will present to the class a short (5-minute) preview of the project, using the template provided.
+In Class 9 your teams will present to the class a short (5minute) mid-project review of the project, using the template provided.

 Your teams will prepare and present to the class a 20-minute brief (using PowerPoint, video or other media), following the provided guidelines.
 You will then have a 10-minute question / answer session.
-Your teams will submit the presentations to me by Class 12, and make the class presentations during Classes 12, 13 and 14.
-If required, teams will deliver final version of the presentation, with edits, in Class 15.
+Your teams will submit the presentations to me and make the class presentations during Class 13 (and 14 if needed).
+If required, teams will deliver final versions of the presentation, with edits, during Exam Week.